Learn About Bulk Mailing and Tracking → Postcard, Letter, Flat or Parcel

 What is a Marketing Parcel?

-A marketing parcel is a machinable or irregular parcel sent using Marketing Mail bulk parcel service that contains product samples or other promotional items that are sent out in bulk.
 The purpose of the mailing must be to encourage recipients to purchase a product or service, make a contribution, support a cause, form a belief or opinion, take an action, or provide information to recipients.
-It cannot be used for shipping merchandise that customers have ordered.
+Marketing Mail Marketing Parcels cannot be used for fulfillment, in other words, shipping merchandise that customers have ordered.

 Marketing parcels are required to be addressed using an "alternative" addressing format ("OCCUPANT", or the person's name plus "OR CURRENT OCCUPANT", etc.).

 Marketing parcels have a maximum size of 12" by 9" by 2".
-If the parcel is ¼" thick or less, it must be at least 3½" wide by 5" long.

 Ready to start saving postage right now?